What Are Two Types Of Plants

 • Lack of true roots, stems, and leaves: Instead of roots, they have rhizoids, which are small, hair-like structures that anchor the plant but do not absorb significant amounts of water or nutrients.

-• Simple structure: Their bodies are typically composed of thin tissues, often only a few cells thick, to facilitate the diffusion of water and nutrients.
+• Simple structure: Their bodies are typically composed of thin tissues, often only a few cells thick, to enable the diffusion of water and nutrients.

 • Reliance on moisture: They require moist environments for reproduction, as sperm cells must swim through water to reach the egg cells.